Housing in the United Kingdom: Post War

-Working-class families proved eager to purchase their council homes when the Thatcher ministry introduced the "Right to Buy" scheme in 1980, alongside restricting the construction of new council houses.

-According to a 2018 study in the Economic History Review, the ‘stop-go’ macroeconomic policy framework adopted by the Treasury and the Bank of England from the mid-1950s to the early 1980s restricted house-building during the period.
+According to a 2018 study in The Economic History Review, the "stop-go" macroeconomic policy framework adopted by HM Treasury and the Bank of England from the mid-1950s to the early 1980s restricted house-building during the period.

-The National Audit Office maintains 200,000 starter homes promised in 2015 have not been built.
-Meg Hillier MP said, “Despite setting aside over £2bn to build 60,000 new starter homes, none were built.
-Since 2010 many housing programmes announced with much fanfare have fallen away, with money then recycled into the next announcement.
-The department needs to focus on delivery and not raise, and then dash, people’s expectations.”
+1980s onwards

+Working-class families proved eager to purchase their council homes when the first Thatcher ministry introduced the "Right to Buy" scheme in 1980, alongside restricting the construction of new council houses.
+Consequently, most housing was built by private developers of which the largest included George Wimpey, Barratt Developments and Redrow plc.
+Timber frames were used instead of masonry structures, although brick remained common as a facing material.

+For energy efficiency, PVC doors and windows replaced the use of wood and cavity wall insulation became compulsory.
+Developments typically provided for car parking which had historically taken place on street.

+At the same time urban renewal schemes resulted in the conversion of disused industrial buildings such as warehouses to apartments.
+Examples include Rotherhithe and Wapping alongside the Thames in London and the Albert Dock in Liverpool.
+There was also widespread construction of purpose-built apartment blocks including Wembley Park and Stratford in London, Salford Quays and Beetham Tower in Manchester.

 Demography

 There are approximately 23 million dwellings in England and some 27 million across the UK.
 In 2009, about 30% of homes were owned outright by their occupants, and a further 40% were owner-occupied on a mortgage.
 About 18% are social housing of some kind, and the remaining 12% are privately rented.
 The overall mean number of bedrooms is approximately 2.8.
 Just under 40% of households have at least two spare bedrooms.
 20% of dwellings were built before 1919 and 15% were built post 1990.
-29% of all dwellings are terraced, 42% are detached or semi-detached, and the remaining 29% are bungalows or flats.
+29% of all dwellings are terraced, 42% are detached or semi-detached and the remaining 29% are bungalows or flats.
 The mean floor area is 95 square metres.

 Approximately 4% of all dwellings were vacant.
 Approximately 385,000 households reported a fire between 2012 and 2014, the majority of which were caused by cooking.
 In 2014, 2.6 million households moved dwelling, the majority of which (74%) were renters.
-The National Housing Federation estimated that 8.4 million people in England lived in unaffordable, insecure or unsuitable homes.
-Research by Heriot-Watt University suggested one in eight people in England were adversely affected by fast-rising prices and missed house-building targets.

-Government policy

-Housing is currently the responsibility of the Ministry of Housing, Communities and Local Government.

 Supply and construction

 The Labour government suspected that there might be supply-side problems in the construction sector, and in 2006 commissioned the Callcutt Review of House Building Delivery, which was published in 2007.
 The Callcutt report noted the failure of the home building industry to increase the supply in response to price signals.
 There was a fall in the numbers of house completions after the 2008 recession, but by 2015 it was back up to 169,000.